pumapayio/smart-contracts/README.md

 executorDoesNotExists(_executor)
 ```
 ##### removeExecutor()
 Removes an existing executor.
-It can be executed only by the onwer.
+It can be executed only by the owner.
 The balance of the owner is checked and if funding is needed 1 ETH is transferred.
 ```solidity
 function removeExecutor(address payable _executor)